 Another life skill that seems to have skipped our generation.
 Perhaps our kids can bring it back?
-It’s actually very frustrating having to pay someone to hem a skirt or sew on a button.
+It’s actually very frustrating having to pay someone to hem a skirt or sew on a button, so this is one of the projects for older kids I’d really encourage.
 Really simple things that are pretty easy to do.
 It’s time to learn how to do these tasks so they can just be… done.

 Made To Sew – has a really simple beginners sewing course via YouTube.
 It’s good for hand sewing, or machine sewing, if you happen to own a sewing machine (many of us have a dusty one somewhere).

 To set this up as a challenge, get some basic skills under your (hand-crafted, of course) belt, then try making everything on one of these lists:

 - Hobbycraft – 50 sewing projects for beginners